 - 1.1 The Council is committed to high legal, ethical and moral standards and the proper accountability of public funds.
 The Council views fraud, bribery and corruption very seriously and does not tolerate fraud, bribery or corruption in the administration of its responsibilities, whether from inside or outside the authority.
-The Council's expectation of propriety and accountability is that members and staff at all levels will lead by example in ensuring adherence to legal requirements, rules, procedures and practices.
-The Council also expects that individuals and organisations who have dealings with the Council will conduct their business in accordance with the law, with integrity, and without fraud, bribery and corruption. - 1.2 The purpose of this Anti-Fraud, Bribery and Corruption Strategy is to support the Council's 2022-27 Corporate Plan by protecting the Public Purse as every pound lost through fraud cannot be spent on services.
-In particular, this strategy: - sets out the aims and long term vision of the Council's Anti-Fraud, Bribery and Corruption framework - outlines the Council's approach to Anti-Fraud, Bribery and Corruption - outlines the expected outcomes along with how the Council intends to achieve and monitor this - 1.3 This strategy does not set out the steps to take if a fraud is suspected.
-If fraud is suspected it needs to be reported immediately in line with the Fraud Response Plan (Appendix 1)
+The Council's expectation of propriety and accountability is that Councillors, and staff at all levels will lead by example in ensuring adherence to legal requirements, rules, procedures and practices.
+The Council also expects that individuals and organisations who have dealings with the Council will conduct their business in accordance with the law, with integrity, and without fraud, bribery and corruption. - 1.2 The purpose of this Anti-Fraud, Bribery and Corruption Strategy is to support the Council's 2023-28 Council Plan by protecting the Public Purse as every pound lost through fraud cannot be spent on services.
+In particular, this Strategy: - sets out the aims and long-term vision of the Council's Anti-Fraud, Bribery and Corruption framework - outlines the Council's approach to Anti-Fraud, Bribery and Corruption. - 1.3 This Strategy does not set out the steps to take if a fraud is suspected.
+If fraud is suspected, it needs to be reported immediately in line with the Fraud Response Plan (Appendix 1)